-The banking industry continues to see an increase in regulatory enforcement actions with banks experiencing loan portfolio problems resulting in inadequate capital and unresolved compliance issues.
-Probably the greatest issue facing banks during the coming months will be the ability to remain in compliance with regulatory capital requirements.
+Although the number of banks on the FDIC's problem list has declined, the banking industry continues to see regulatory enforcement actions with banks experiencing portfolio loan problems resulting inadequate capital in and unresolved compliance issues.
+One of the concerns facing banks will be the ability to remain in compliance with regulatory capital requirements.

-Bank regulatory agencies have a variety of enforcement actions available to them ranging from informal actions, such as memorandums of understanding voluntary board resolutions, to formal actions, such as written agreements and cease and desist orders.
+Bank regulatory agencies have a variety of enforcement actions available to them ranging from informal actions, such as memorandums of understanding and voluntary board resolutions, to formal actions, such as written agreements and cease and desist orders.
 Informal actions are not available to the public, while formal orders are available to the public.
 Informal enforcement actions provide a bank with explicit guidance and direction and evidence the commitment of the board of directors of the bank to correct identified problems, such as set forth in an examination report, before they adversely affect the bank's performance or cause further decline in the bank's condition.
 Informal actions are generally viewed as voluntary corrective administrative actions and represent an alternative to formal agreements or actions.